Dark Curse: Plot introduction

 Lara Calladine is an expert in the study of ice caves.
 As a child she was kept prisoner by Razvan, her father and Xavier, her great-grandfather, and used as a blood source.
 With the help of her aunts she was able to escape the ice caves into the world above.
-Now years later, Lara searches for the cave of her nightmares in an effort to rescue her aunts.
+Years later, Lara searches for the cave of her nightmares in an effort to rescue her aunts.
 Finally she believes she has found what she is looking for in the Carpathian mountains.

 Nicolas De La Cruz has come to the Carpathian mountains on one last mission to give information to the Prince of the Carpathian race.
 Afterwards, he intends to seek the dawn and commit suicide.
 The darkness in his soul has nearly completely taken over and he wants to end things before he turns into one of the very creatures he has hunted and killed for centuries, each kill worsening the situation.